 Ben Iser, Julia Birch and Katerina Hanzl set up Benjamin Jay Books to express their love of books – particularly the uncommon, hard-to-find, out-of-print, quirky and the collectable.

 Jack & Ava make handmade items from a variety of art mediums.
-Their creations are original, one-of-a-kind pieces of polymer clay jewellery including earrings, necklaces and bracelets, along with matching fabric scarves and floral headbands and combs.
+Their creations are original, unique pieces of polymer clay jewellery including earrings, necklaces and bracelets, along with matching fabric scarves and floral headbands and combs.